Limonata is a refreshing, citrusy and bubbly Italian lemonade made with fresh lemons and sparkling water.

 - Squeeze lemon juice from zested lemons and add to sugar and zest mix.
 Stir well.Strain the mix using a strainer.

-Prepare Lemon Cocentrate using a Food Processor
+Option 2.
+Prepare Lemon Concentrate using a Food Processor

 - Using a vegetable peeler peel only the yellow part and add it to the food processor.